Internal Links

 those 22 years, that were of much use to man or beast!!!
 My main role in those 22 years

-was as a software engineer.
+was as a Marconi software engineer.
 In the final years I wrote embedded C and assembler code used

 in microprocessors onboard microwave tags.
 These microprocessors were mainly Pic 12 and 17